PycraftDeveloper/Gourmet-Heaven/README.md

 You can click anywhere on-screen during the intro-sequence to skip it and go immediately to the main menu.

-_Note: On the Windows platform, if you have a touch-screen device you can still interact with the game in the same way an Android or iOS would using your finger - although this behavior was not tested due to not having a Window's compatible touch-screen device._
+_Note: On the Windows platform, if you have a touch-screen device you can still interact with the game in the same way as Android or iOS versions would using your finger - although this behavior was not tested due to not having a Window's compatible touch-screen device._

 ### Android & iOS
 On both Android and iOS your primary input will be the touch screen.
 Using the touch screen you can: